orangejuice/blog/data/activity/movie-坡道上的家-2019/record.en.md

 date: 2020-02-16 01:18:50+08:00
 douban:
   rating: 9
-  subtitle: 2019 / Japan / Drama Mystery Family Crime / Yudai Morikawa / Yuki
+  subtitle: 2019 / Japan / Drama Mystery Family Crime / Yuudai Morigaki / Kousuke
-    Chizaki Miki Mizuno
+    Shibasaki, Miki Mizuno
 ---

-The story is overly tedious and long-winded, whether it's the characters or the advancement of the plot, everything proceeds at a snail's pace, significantly reducing the emotional impact.
-There's no suspense, just an anxious wait for the story's climax.
-I quickly watched from the start of the fifth episode, and the ending was an expected reunion.
-I might rate this drama 8 out of 10 at best.
-Of course, it's not to say that the issue the theme wants to reveal is not serious.
-Looking at the comments, many people have finally found an outlet to vent, there are too few works in this area.
-The topicality exceeds the enjoyment.
+The story is too verbose and lengthy, with both characters and plot development slowly progressing, which significantly reduces its emotional impact.
+There's no real suspense, only a tense waiting for the climax of the story.
+I started to skip through the episodes from the fifth one, and the ending, as expected, was a predictable reunion.
+I might rate this show at most 8 out of 10.
+That’s not to say the theme it seeks to reveal isn't severe.
+Reading the comments, it's clear that many people finally found an outlet for expression, a rarity in such works.
+The topicality outweighs its watchability.